 Painting blonde furniture can be tricky.
 I wanted to save the vintage blonde finish while modernizing the table.
 My answer to the problem was to paint just part of the table and refresh the original finish on the other part!

-The blonde drum table has been hidden under a tablecloth at my Aunt’s house.
-When we raised the tablecloth to get a peek at the table I started smiling.
-What a beauty.
-Not what I expected to see at all.
 Aunt Marzee sent a Facebook message a few weeks ago that she had a project for me.
 I admit I get a little nervous when I see messages like that.
 I mean, you never know.
 My Aunt and Uncle have owned the table since shortly after their marriage.
-I did a Google search for similar tables and I think it was manufactured by Mersman in the 1950’s.
+I did a Google search for similar tables, and I think it was manufactured by Mersman in the 1950โs.

-When deciding on a plan for the table we thought it would look great between the pair of floral print chairs.
-It’s taller than the round table in the spot now.
+When deciding on a plan for the table, we thought it would look great between the pair of floral print chairs.
+Itโs taller than the round table in the spot now.
 The blonde finish also matches the light tan color in the chair fabric.

-The top of the table is a little rippled and the blonde finish is discolored in places.
+The top of the table is a little rippled, and the blonde finish is discolored in places.
 The plan is to sand and paint the table top and clean the pedestal bottom.
-The blonde finish is so perfect I don’t want to cover it all up.
+The blonde finish is so perfect I donโt want to cover it all up.

-A closer look at the table top.
-It was a mess for sure and since I'm not into refinishing, plus how to get the blonde look again, paint it is.
+A closer look at the tabletop.
+It was a mess for sure, and since I’m not into refinishing, plus how to get the blonde look again, paint it is.

-I made a quick trip to Lowe’s and gathered a few paint chips so we could decide on the perfect color.
-The winner is “Lost Atlantis”, a Valspar paint color.
 I love the deep turquoise color and the contrast with the blonde wood should be really pretty.
-I brought the table home with me so I could work on it in the workshop.
+I brought the table home with me to work on it in the workshop.
 No rush job!

-Well, I painted the table and I have to say it's a beauty.
+Well, I painted the table, and I have to say it’s a beauty.
 The color with the blonde finish was perfect.

 My Aunt seemed very pleased with it.
-I always worry when I do custom work for relatives, friends, or anyone but I've never had any complaints.
+I always worry when I do custom work for relatives, friends, or anyone, but I’ve never had any complaints.
 Thank Goodness.
 The table is the centerpiece between a pair of armchairs.

 We did a good job of selecting a paint color to match the chairs.
 The shade is perfect, not too light or too dark.